 The "Outstanding I/O" metric in the vSAN performance service represents the amount of outstanding I/O for front-end, VM I/O activity.
 This can be viewed at the disk group level (the entire disk group.
 Not the discrete devices that comprise a disk group), but is also rolled up to the host level and the cluster level to show aggregate totals.

-The "Delayed I/O" metrics in the vSAN performance service attempts to show how much outstanding I/O is living in internal vSAN queues, and renders that in the form of "Delayed IOPS" "Delayed I/O Throughput" and "Delayed I/O Average Latency. vSAN recognizes four different types of I/Os, and has a pending queue for each type.
+The "Delayed I/O" metrics in the vSAN performance service attempts to show how much outstanding I/O is living in internal vSAN queues (as described above), and renders that in the form of "Delayed IOPS" "Delayed I/O Throughput" and "Delayed I/O Average Latency. vSAN recognizes four different types of I/Os, and has a pending queue for each type.
 These graphs will differentiate the type and amount of delay for each queue.
 These metric is primarily for understanding disk group conditions and performance.
 Not the discrete devices that comprise a disk group.
 Where the delay is occurring can be influenced by the I/O size being processed.
 Delayed I/O is managed by the congestions mechanism in vSAN, which helps avoid unnecessary queuing and dropping in the system which reduced potentially wasted CPU cycles in processing I/O requests spent on eventually dropped I/O.

 There is a "Delayed IO Percentage" metric that simply define the percentage of the I/O's that are delayed, but does not distinguish the type of I/O delayed.
 This means that "Delayed I/O Percentage" could represent resynchronization traffic that is being throttled (by design) due to heavy frontend VM traffic.
 Other metrics adjacent to the Delayed IO Percentage metric can help distinguish the differences in I/O types such as "Delayed IO Throughput" and "Resync IOPS."